 The article will help you get a comprehensive definition of OEM in the beverage industry nowadays.

-According to Investopedia, OEM ( stand for an Original Equipment Manufacturer) is traditionally defined as a company whose goods are used as components in another company’s products, which then sells the finished item to users.
+According to Investopedia, OEM (standing for an Original Equipment Manufacturer) is traditionally defined as a company whose goods are used as components in another company’s products, which then sells the finished item to users.

 In the beverage industry, OEMs typically sell their products in a B2B (Business to Business) market.
-They cooperate with another firm, usually as a manufacturer, packaging designer, etc. The other company will mark the product up and resell it to final-users with some kind of value-added.
+They cooperate with other firms, usually as a manufacturer, packaging designer, etc. The other company will mark the product up and resell it to final users with some kind of value-added.

 As a result, it is easily understood that there is a growing trend of OEM in the F&B industry.

 With the rapid increase in new types of international business, OEM and ODM are considered emerging formats welcomingly received by investors in recent years.

 On Alibaba.com and other e-commerce sites, customers commonly notice that suppliers claim to offer ‘OEM service’ and ‘ODM products.
 Both the terms ODM and OEM are related to the manufacturing industry, and they sound very similar.
 Still, there is a fundamental difference between them.

 As the name of each type, ODM stands for Original Design Manufacturing, and OEM refers to Original Equipment Manufacturing.

 Additionally, OEM refers to a company producing products on behalf of another company.
 The purchasing company then markets the product under its own brand name.
 In contrast, an ODM takes responsibility for designing a product as per another company’s specifications.